Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Conclusions

-Hence, we can conclude that any explicit form of dark matter may not be necessary for exploring galactic dynamics by means of chameleon $f(R)$ gravity.
-However, in contrast to the approach centered on the single mass model, there are possibilities for comparative study by considering different mass profiles derived from the density distributions such as Navarro-Frenk-White (NFW), pseudo-isothermal (ISO) \cite{1997_nava,2013_sofue,2008_block} etc.~with other convenient modified gravity models.
+Hence, we may conclude that alternative of an explicit form of dark matter can be addressed by means of chameleon $f(R)$ gravity theory.
+However, in contrast to the approach centered on the single mass model, there are possibilities for comparative study by considering different mass profiles derived from the density distributions such as Navarro-Frenk-White (NFW), pseudo-isothermal (ISO)~\cite{1997_nava,2013_sofue,2008_block} etc.~with other convenient modified gravity models.
 We aim to develop the work further sustaining this viewpoint in the future.